 The Xiaomi Mi 5 Pro is notorious for having a rather low-power audio output, much lower than in an iPhone, for instance.
 Thus, I have manually installed 2 powerful system-level DSP's on it: The first being Arkamys (for bass and volume mostly), and the second is Dolby Atmos (for clarity, loudness and equalization).

+No calibration/compensation has been done to the input or the output.
 As a result, these graphs are not technically accurate and cannot be compared to graphs measured by other sources.
 These graphs should only be compared internally, to other graphs on AudioBudget, and not to external graphs.

 Commonly Used Terms